River rejuvenation is the renewal of the erosive activity of the river.

 An increase of the volume of the river far above average may be caused by the following factors,

-- River capture.
-Where river captures the head water of another river, an increase in its volume of water will be realized because of added water from the captured river.
+Where a river captures the headwater of another river, an increase in its volume of water will be realized because of added water from the captured river.